-When I first saw an ad for the new Queer Eye, my primary reaction was one of bemusement.
+When I first saw an ad for the new Queer Eye television show, my primary reaction was one of bemusement.
 I remembered the original Queer Eye for the Straight Guy, and I liked it a lot at the time.
-I liked how the show would delve more into the lives and backgrounds of the weekly Straight Guys than other makeover shows.
+I liked how the show would delve into the lives and backgrounds of the weekly “straight guys” more than other makeover shows.
 I also cannot deny the original show’s importance in LGBTQIA+ representation, as it was the first reality TV show that brought members of the queer community into the spotlight.

-Having said that, when I think about the original show from a 2018 perspective, I cringe at the memories of Carson Kressley loudly objecting to all of the Kmart and Gap clothing in the Straight Guys’ wardrobes, as though not owning plenty of Ralph Lauren staples is a matter of poor taste, rather than the more pressing issue of Ralph Lauren being unaffordable for most people.
-I also find that, apart from the aforementioned, flamboyant Carson, the hosts of the original show are unmemorable as anything other than quintessential examples of the gay stereotype (cultured, well-dressed city slickers with a good eye for wine, home decor, and hair products).
+Having said that, when I think about the original show from a 2018 perspective, I cringe at the memories of Carson Kressley loudly objecting to all the Kmart and Gap clothing in the straight guys’ wardrobes, as though not owning plenty of Ralph Lauren staples is a matter of poor taste rather than Ralph Lauren being unaffordable for most people.
+I also find that apart from the flamboyant Carson, the hosts of the original show are unmemorable as anything other than quintessential examples of the gay stereotype (cultured, well-dressed city slickers with a good eye for wine, home decor, and hair products).

 Bearing all of that in mind, a Queer Eye reboot that adhered strictly to the original formula would have been an outdated makeover show that, apart from being nostalgically charming, would fade away after one or two seasons.
 That was certainly what I was expecting when I started watching it.

 These connections continue to be caught on camera.
-Episode 4 features a conversation between gay Hero AJ, Fashion expert Tan, and Cooking expert Antoni, about societal expectations for how people of different sexualities present themselves.
-Episode 5 features a conversation about churches and homosexuality between devoutly Christian Hero Bobby Camp and Design expert Bobby Berk, who was rejected from the church he grew up in after coming out as gay.
-Episode 3 of Season 2 features Kuramo and Hero Leo, a bartender and father of two, bonding over parenthood and a joint desire to be a good father.
+Episode 4 features a conversation between gay Hero AJ, fashion expert Tan, and cooking expert Antoni about societal expectations for how people of different sexualities present themselves.
+Episode 5 features a conversation about churches and gayness between devoutly Christian Hero Bobby Camp and design expert Bobby Berk, who was rejected from the church he grew up in after coming out as gay.
+Episode 3 of Season 2 features Karamo and Hero Leo, a bartender and father of two, bonding over parenthood and a joint desire to be a good father.

-These moments might seem small, but all great changes start with little things.
-It cannot be easy for these five men, who have all been on the receiving end of discrimination (to varying degrees), to be so vulnerable on TV with their Heroes.
+These moments might seem small, but all great changes start that way.
+It cannot be easy for these five men, who have all been on the receiving end of discrimination to varying degrees, be so vulnerable on TV with their Heroes.
 But they are, and their openness invites discussion, understanding, and the possibility of change.
-When we, as an audience, see that possibility for change on our TVs, we become more open to it as well.
-This, in many ways, is social justice in the making.
+When we as an audience see that possibility for change on our TVs, we become more open to it as well.
+This is social justice in the making.